uwdb/website/index.markdown

 <script async defer id="github-bjs" src="https://buttons.github.io/buttons.js"></script>

 <p class="lead">
+<b>Innovating the Future of Data Management at the University of Washington</b></p>

-The University of Washington's database group aims at broadening the focus of database and data management techniques beyond their traditional scope.
-We do theoretical, systems, and user-centered work in areas such as multimodal database management systems, generative AI and data management, complexity of query evaluation and optimization, scalable and interactive data visualization, and much more.
+<p>The University of Washington’s database group is at the forefront of pioneering research that transcends traditional boundaries of data management.
+Our multidisciplinary team explores cutting-edge areas including multimodal database systems, the intersection of generative AI and data management, dynamic query evaluation and optimization,  immersive, scalable data visualization, and user-centered research.
+We are passionate about transforming how data is stored, accessed, and understood—driving innovation that empowers scientists, industries, and society to harness the full potential of data in the AI era.
 </p>

 <p class="lead">